Skip to content

 2. Click Register My Number.
 If you choose to do this later, you can begin the registration process by clicking on your name and avatar in the bottom left corner.

 3. Complete the form to provide your brand info.
+See below for best practices to maximize success.

 4. After completing the last page of the form, click Submit.